alexpotter1/vulndetect-ml/README.md

   * If it does not connect for any reason, check your firewall configuration and check that there are no errors in the Terminal

 This will start the app in **development mode**

-**I'm intending to launch a managed production version that should be accessible on the Internet, so you don't need to do all of this to try it out.
-Stay tuned**